3.10. Lambda

 arguments and returns nothing.

-Lambdas can be local or global variables, and can be passed as an argument by reference.
-Lambdas can be moved, but can’t be copied or cloned:
+Lambdas can be local or global variables, and can be passed by value or by reference.

 def foo ( x : lambda < (arg1:int;arg2:float&):bool > ) {